 Grind the cooled meat and fat through the large die of the meat grinder.
 Once done, return the meat and fat to the freezer for 30 minutes or so.

-Mix together the salt, sugar, nutmeg, coriander, celery seed, black pepper, and marjoram.
+Mix together the salt, sugar, nutmeg, coriander, celery seed, black pepper, marjoram, and ginger.

 Mix the meat and spices together.